Uebert/Uebert/README.md

 As a doctoral candidate in Computational Mathematics at USP, I specialize in developing numerical algorithms and mathematical tools using Python and MATLAB.
 After some years teaching experience — from secondary school through graduate-level courses — I design and deliver clear, application-oriented tutorials that demystify complex mathematical concepts.

 - 🔭 I’m currently working on simulations to describe flow in porous media;
-- 🌱 I’m currently learning to solve PDEs in FEniCSx;
+- 🌱 I’m currently learning how to solve hyperbolic problems in FEniCSx;
-- 👯 I’m looking to collaborate on JSM Lab group.

 ###

 🔹 **Expertise**: Python, MATLAB, Numerical Methods, Calculus, Linear Algebra, Algorithm Design;
 🔹 **Education**: Mathematician; MSc in Computational Modeling; PhD (in progress).

 <div align="center">